abdulsalamka2020-cloud/HR_Analytics_Capstone-project/README.md

 ![HR images folder/HR IMAGE.jpeg](https://github.com/abdulsalamka2020-cloud/HR_Analytics_Capstone-project/blob/main/HR%20images%20folder/HR%20IMAGE.jpeg))

 ## Project Overview
 This project involved cleaning and analyzing a raw HR dataset to build an interactive Excel dashboard.
-Starting from a messy and inconsistent file (`messy.xlsx`), the data was transformed into a reliable, cleaned version with supporting lookup tables, analysis, charts, and a final dashboard.
+Starting from a messy and inconsistent file, the data was transformed into a reliable, cleaned version with supporting lookup tables, analysis, charts, and a final dashboard.
 The goal was to enable data-driven HR decision-making around headcount, compensation, performance, attrition, and bonuses.

 ## 1. Key Findings
 - Total workforce: **150 employees** across 6 departments.